CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport2-getgenericparamconstraintprops-method.md

 ## <a name="parameters"></a>Paramètres
  `gpc`
- [in] Le jeton à la contrainte de paramètre générique pour lequel retourner les métadonnées.
+ [in] The token to the generic parameter constraint for which to return the metadata.

  `ptGenericParam`
- [out] Pointeur vers le jeton qui représente le paramètre générique est contraint.
+ [out] A pointer to the token that represents the generic parameter that is constrained.

  `ptkConstraintType`
- [out] Un pointeur vers un jeton TypeDef, TypeRef ou TypeSpec qui représente une contrainte sur `ptGenericParam`.
+ [out] A pointer to a TypeDef, TypeRef, or TypeSpec token that represents a constraint on `ptGenericParam`.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]